code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 ## Where does it fit in the overall process?

-Develop and launch is Step 2 out of our 3 step process for designing and developing custom association management software.
-The first step is Discover and Plan, and the third step is Support and Improve.
+Develop and Launch is Step 2 out of our 3 step process for designing and developing custom association management software.
+The first step is [Discover and Plan](/discover-and-plan/), and the third step is [Suppport and Improve](/support-and-improve/).

 ## Can I change features during development?